-Neither permit grants the holder the automatic right to bring family members to Switzerland under the family reunification programme.
+Neither permit grants the holder the automatic right to bring family members to Switzerland under the family reunification program.
 However, the cantonal migration authorities may allow you to do so if you can prove that you have enough living space for the entire family to live together and, if you are self-employed or not working, that you can support everyone financially.
-Family members means spouse and unmarried children under 18; unmarried/same-sex dependent partners may need to fulfil certain specific criteria.
+Family members means spouse and unmarried children under 18; unmarried/same-sex dependent partners may need to fulfill certain specific criteria.
 You’ll need to contact the local cantonal authorities in the first instance.
 Find the contact details for your specific canton here.

 Your relatives may need a visa to enter the country (see our complete guide to Swiss visas and permits).
 You’ll need to apply through the Swiss embassy or consulate in your home country.
-On arrival in Switzerland, they will need to go to the cantonal immigration and labour market authorities to get their residence permit.
+On arrival in Switzerland, they will need to go to the cantonal immigration and labor market authorities to get their residence permit.
 They will be granted the same residency status as the main permit holder.

 If you get divorced or your spouse dies